Are all the possible combinations of two shapes included in this set of 27 cards? How do you know?

 NRICH December 2006 advent calendar - a new tangram for each day in the run-up to Christmas.

 In this challenge, you will work in a group to investigate circular fences enclosing trees that are planted in square or triangular arrangements.

 How many different cuboids can you make when you use four CDs or DVDs?
 How about using five, then six?

 Make new patterns from simple turning instructions.
 You can have a go using pencil and paper or with a floor robot.

 How do you know if your set of dominoes is complete?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of Little Fung at the table?

-Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?
+Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?

 Can you fit the tangram pieces into the outline of this telephone?

 Have a go at drawing these stars which use six points drawn around a circle.
 Perhaps you can create your own designs?